DoobDev/doobdev.github.io/_posts/2020-9-05-Regarding-Servers.md

 In Conclusion, Doob Dev bots will continue to stay offline indefinently, until I find a server, maybe I will even self host for know, maybe I'll get a ras pi, idk.
 Thank you for reading and understanding.

+## UPDATE [9/8/2020]:

+I have purchased a RasPi with 2GB of ram, this should be good for now.